jewelsofthought/neshama/site/posts/neshama/card1.md

 > In order for there to be an outcome, the laws of symmetry must be broken.

-> Just as we wake in the morning hungry for food to nourish our bodies, do we need to awaken with the same spiritual hunger to sustain our souls.
+> Just as we wake in the morning hungry for food to nourish our bodies, so we need to awaken with the same spiritual hunger to sustain our souls.

 > "Nothing left to lose" implies that you had something to lose and then were placed&mdash;or forced&mdash; into having nothing left to lose.

 > To live a "big" life takes "big" energy, not only from you, but from your environment.
-Think of moving a skateboard 1km, versus a car, or an 18-wheeler..
+Think of moving a skateboard 1km., versus a car, or an 18-wheeler..

-> During the growing phase , your gift is your tool.
-If it becomes a weapon, then you will live by the rule of the sword.

-> Eldership is attained/ordained when you gain the wisdom of your gift.
-Which is expressed in gratitude: "I have been granted my portion."
-That is "I have been blessed with the gift of ...".

 > We don't look for a religion.
 I have a destination, and I will take the path that will best lead me to my destination, not taking into account the influential effects of my destiny.

+> As the eyes and the ears, the nose and mouth, the heart, legs and arms of G-d having a human experience, this is where you can begin to embrace and embody the truth of your existence.

 ## All change can only happen via יהוה